-Orange, New Hampshire, is a small town founded in 1769.
-It covers 23.2 square miles.
+Orange, New Hampshire, is a small town founded in 1769 and comprising 23.2 square miles.
 Much of the 5,655-acre Cardigan Mountain State Forest and Park lies within the Town’s boundaries.
 Cardigan Mountain, 3,155 feet at its bare summit, offers spectacular views of the White Mountains to the east and Vermont’s Green Mountains to the west.

 Each year the Town gathers for a harvest festival, a potluck supper before Town Meeting, and a Christmas party.
 Yankee Magazine ran a story about the party.
 Most of the events, as well as official meetings, take place in the Orange Town House.
 For dates of meetings and events, see the calendar.